Virus fears creep into tourism sector as summer nears

 The Belfry Music Theater has scheduled more than 30 live musical performances starting in early June.

-In their announcement on Facebook, Belfry officials said they are not cancelling any shows, but they will change plans if necessary because of the coronavirus.
+In their announcement on Facebook, Belfry officials said they are not canceling any shows, but they will change plans if necessary because of the coronavirus.